YunoHost/doc/diagnostic.md

 To diagnose that all critical aspects of your server are properly configured, you should run a diagnosis from the webadmin in the "Diagnosis" section.
-(This feature was added in Yunohost 3.8).
+(This feature was added in YunoHost 3.8).

 TODO: elaborate on the fact that the diagnosis runs periodically, sends an email to root which is forwarded to the very first user created, and that issues